 Stop Chatting With AI.
 Start Building With It.

 Nothing.
-It knows nothing.
+It knows absolutely nothing.

 You’re starting from zero.
-Every time.
+Every single time.
 And if you’re just “chatting” with AI - asking questions, getting answers, closing the window - you’ll start from zero forever.

 The Chat Trap